alexwlchan/alexwlchan.net/src/_drafts/redecorating-my-bedroom.md

   filename="IMG_9838.jpg"
   visible_width="750px"
   class="photo"
+  alt="A poorly-framed photograph of a bedroom.
+There's a double bed partially visible at the bottom of the frame, with a purple mattress cover.
+In front of the bed is a large wardrobe taking up most of one wall, which has purple and white sections on the front.
+The purple sections are slightly reflective, and show the bed on the other side of the room.
+On the bed is a large, upside down plushy shark (a Bhålaj), who looks about as excited as I feel about this room."
 %}

 Ever since I moved in, I thought about adding a splash of colour to the walls and making it my own -- probably purple, to match the large wardrobe -- but I was never sure that it would work.